Puyehue National Park

 Additionally, Puyehue features thermal baths that are a popular attraction for visitors.
 Located near Puyehue Lake, these natural hot springs offer therapeutic properties, making Puyehue an ideal spot to relax and enjoy nature.

-• One of the most well-known and frequently visited tourist centers is the Puyehue Hot Springs.
-They offer both outdoor and indoor thermal pools with mineral-rich waters believed to have therapeutic benefits.
-In addition to the pools, some facilities may include saunas, steam rooms, and spa treatments.
+• One of the most popular tourist destinations is the Termas de Puyehue, featuring both outdoor and indoor thermal pools filled with mineral-rich waters, which are believed to offer therapeutic benefits.
+In addition to the pools, facilities often include saunas, steam rooms, and spa treatments.

 • Termas Aguas Calientes is a thermal center within the park, offering a natural and relaxing environment.
 The hot springs are a result of the area’s geothermal activity and provide a unique experience amid nature.